Updated on: November 1, 2024

 Is there a 100% free antivirus?

 Yes, there are antivirus programs that are 100% free.
-However, while decent free antiviruses can offer full virus protection, they are usually missing important features which are offered by premium antiviruses to fully protect your PC and personal information, like identity theft protections, VPNs, password managers, and more.
+However, while decent free antiviruses can offer full virus protection, they are usually missing important features that are offered by premium antiviruses to fully protect your PC and personal information, like identity theft protections, VPNs, password managers, and more.

 Sure, top free antiviruses like Bitdefender’s free version come with solid malware scanning and real-time protection, which may be good enough for some users who only need basic protections.
 But if you want to ensure your PC and data are protected in the best possible way, you should consider investing in a premium antivirus suite.